mftb0/cbxv/README.md

 <br />

-cbxv is a native, desktop application for viewing comic book (.cbz and .cbr) files.
+cbxv is a native, desktop application for viewing comic book/manga (.cbz and .cbr) files.
 It's focus is manipulating the layout so that the art and story can be appreciated closer to the original intent.

 <br />